+Presupposition
-When we use a referring expression like this, he or Shakespeare, we usually assume that our listeners can recognize which referent is intended.
-In a more general way, we design our linguistic messages on the basis of large-scale assumptions about what our listeners already know.
-Some of these assumptions may be mistaken, of course, but mostly they're appropriate.
-What a speaker assumes is true or known by a listener can be described as a presupposition.

-If someone tells you Your brother is waiting outside, there is an obvious presupposition that you have a brother.

-If you are asked Why did you arrive late?, there is a presupposition that you did arrive late.
-And if you are asked the question When did you stop smoking?, there are at least two presuppositions involved.
-In asking this question, the speaker presupposes that you used to smoke and that you no longer do so.

-Questions like this, with built-in presuppositions, are very useful devices for trial lawyers.
-If the defendant is asked by the district attorney, Okay, Mr. Buckingham, how fast were you going when you ran the red light?, there is a presupposition that Mr. Buckingham did in fact run the red light.
-If he simply answers the How fast part of the question, by giving a speed, he is behaving as if the presupposition is correct.

-One of the TESTS used to check for the presuppositions underlying sentences involves negating a sentence with a particular presupposition and checking if the presupposition remains true.
-Whether you say My car is a wreck or the negative version My car is not a wreck, the underlying presupposition (I have a car) remains true despite the fact that the two sentences have opposite meanings.

-This is called the "constancy under negation" test for identifying a presupposition.
+- When we use a referring expression like this, he or Shakespeare, we usually assume that our listeners can recognize which referent is intended. - In a more general way, we design our linguistic messages on the basis of large-scale assumptions about what our listeners already know. - Some of these assumptions may be mistaken, of course, but mostly they're appropriate. - What a speaker assumes is true or known by a listener can be described as a presupposition. - If someone tells you [Your brother is waiting outside], - there is an obvious presupposition that you have a brother. - If you are asked [Why did you arrive late?] , - there is a presupposition that you did arrive late. - And if you are asked the question [When did you stop smoking?], - there are at least two presuppositions involved. - In asking this question, the speaker presupposes that you used to smoke and that you no longer do so. - Questions like this, with built-in presuppositions, are very useful devices for trial lawyers.
+If the defendant is asked by the district attorney, - [Okay, Mr. Buckingham, how fast were you going when you ran the red light?] , - there is a presupposition that Mr. Buckingham did in fact run the red light.
+If he simply answers the How fast part of the question, by giving a speed, he is behaving as if the presupposition is correct. - One of the TESTS used to check for the presuppositions underlying sentences involves negating a sentence with a particular presupposition and checking if the presupposition remains true. - Whether you say [My car is a wreck] or the negative version [My car is not a wreck], the underlying presupposition (I have a car) remains true despite the fact that the two sentences have opposite meanings. - This is called the "constancy under negation" test for identifying a presupposition.
 If someone says, I used to regret marrying him, but I don't regret marrying him now, the presupposition (I married him) remains constant even though the verb regret changes from affirmative to negative.

-What is one obvious presupposition of a speaker who says:
+• What is one obvious presupposition of a speaker who says:

-(a) Your clock isn't working.
-That you have a clock. (b) Where did he find the money?
-That the money is with you. (c) We regret buying that car.
-That you bought the car. (d) The king of France is bald.
-That he is the King of France.
+a) Your clock isn't working.

+b) Where did he find the money?

+c) We regret buying that car.

+d) The king of France is bald.

-The following sentences make certain presuppositions.
+• The following sentences make certain presuppositions.
 What are they?

-(a) The police ordered the minors to stop smoking.
-That the minors were smoking. (b) That her pet turtle ran away made Emily very sad.
-That she had a pet turtle. (c) Even Fred passed.
-That fred also took the exam. (d) Lisa wants more popcorn.
-That Lisa already has some popcorn. (e) Jill went into a nearby house.
-That Jill is inside the house.
+a) The police ordered the minors to stop smoking.

+b) That her pet turtle ran away made Emily very sad.

+c) Even Fred passed.

+d) Disa wants more popcorn.

+e) Jill went into a nearby house.

+• • •

+21